If you’re visiting Den Haag, you should definitely go for a day trip to Delft.

 Delft is a lovely and peaceful small town just 25 minutes tram ride away from Den Haag.
 Although it’s quite small, Delft offers many nice things to see and things to do in the time window of a day, or even half a day.

-Delft is a small town located south of Den Haag and a popular one-day tourist destination.
-The town is known for its historical center with canals, the blue pottery and Delft University of Technology.
+Delft is one of the most beautiful cities in The Netherlands located south of Den Haag and a popular one-day tourist destination.
+The town is known for its historical center with canals, the blue pottery, and the Delft University of Technology.

-The name ”Delft” comes from the world delven, which means delving or digging.
+The name ”Delft” comes from the world delves, which means delving or digging.

 How to get to Delft from Den Haag